hugo config hugo config | more hugo config | less hugo config | grep security

 - .*

-To view your Hugo project’s current security settings, run one of the following from the root of your project.
+To view a Hugo project’s current security settings, run one of the following commands from the root of the project.

 hugo config hugo config | more hugo config | less hugo config | grep security

-To view the most up-to-date default security block, go to gohugo.io/about/security-model/#security-policy.
+To view the most up-to-date default security settings, go to gohugo.io/about/security-model/#security-policy.

 For Infinite Ink’s Hugo project, I’ve changed some of the above default security settings to the following.